 Rename Snapshot State¶

 The FTQ holds branch predictor data that will be needed to update the branch predictor during Commit (for both correct and incorrect predictions).
 However, there is additional state needed for when the branch predictor makes an incorrect prediction and must be updated immediately.
 For example, if a misprediction occurs, the speculatively-updated GHR must be reset to the correct value before the processor can begin fetching (and predicting) again.

 This state can be very expensive but it can be deallocated once the branch is resolved in the Execute stage.
-Therefore, the state is stored in parallel with the Rename Snapshots.
-During Decode and Rename, a branch tag is allocated to each branch and a snapshot of the rename tables are made to facilitate single-cycle rollback if a misprediction occurs.
-Like the branch tag and rename Map Table snapshots, the corresponding branch predictor “rename” snapshot can be deallocated once the branch is resolved by the Branch Unit in Execute.
+Therefore, the state is stored in parallel with the Branch Rename Snapshot s.
+During Decode and Rename, a Branch Tag is allocated to each branch and a snapshot of the rename tables are made to facilitate single-cycle rollback if a misprediction occurs.
+Like the branch tag and Rename Map Table snapshots, the corresponding Branch Rename Snapshot can be deallocated once the branch is resolved by the Branch Unit in Execute.

 Although the data on its benefits are preliminary, BOOM does support OS-aware global histories.
 The normal global history tracks all instructions from all privilege levels.
 A second user-only global history tracks only user-level instructions.

 The basic building block of most branch predictors is the “Two-bit Counter Table” (2BC).
 As a particular branch is repeatedly taken, the counter saturates upwards to the max value 3 (0b11) or strongly taken.
 Likewise, repeatedly not-taken branches saturate towards zero (0b00).
 The high-order bit specifies the prediction and the low-order bit specifies the hysteresis (how “strong” the prediction is).